I can remind myself of the very first days I heard about SEO.

 Keyword Research is all about finding the intentions of the users to use search engines.
 What exactly the users are searching for your topic are your keywords.

-Using the right keywords while doing SEO of your website is the career deciding thing for your site.
+Using the right keywords while doing SEO for your website is the career-deciding thing for your site.

 It allows you to know your targeted audience in a better way.

 It will increase your site’s relevancy to your topic, which is an excellent thing for SEO and search engines.